sleeyax/voltra/README.md

 ```sh
 $ docker run --name voltra --volume ./config.yml:/bot/config.yml:ro -it sleeyax/voltra:latest
 ```

-## Disclaimer
-Trading cryptocurrencies carries risks, including the potential for loss.
-This trading bot is a tool in your toolbox and should not be treated as financial advice.
-Past performance doesn't guarantee future results; markets are volatile, and technical issues or regulatory changes may affect outcomes.
-Users should trade responsibly, understand the risks, and use the bot at their own discretion.
-None of our contributors are liable for any losses incurred.

 ## Credits
 Inspired by [CyberPunkMetalHead/Binance-volatility-trading-bot](https://github.com/CyberPunkMetalHead/Binance-volatility-trading-bot) and [its many forks](https://useful-forks.github.io/?repo=CyberPunkMetalHead/Binance-volatility-trading-bot).